opensearch-project/project-website/_posts/2026-04-07-Data-Prepper-2.15.md

 Data Prepper 2.15 introduces a new Prometheus source that ingests metrics through the [Prometheus Remote-Write protocol](https://prometheus.io/docs/specs/prw/remote_write_spec_2_0/).
 This allows Prometheus servers to forward metrics directly to Data Prepper, which then converts them into OpenTelemetry-compatible metric events for downstream processing.

-The source accepts Snappy-compressed, protobuf-encoded Remote-Write requests over HTTP and supports all standard Prometheus metric types, including counters, gauges, histograms, and summaries.
+The source accepts Snappy-compressed, Protobuf-encoded Remote-Write requests over HTTP and supports all standard Prometheus metric types, including counters, gauges, histograms, and summaries.
 You can use it alongside the Prometheus sink to build end-to-end Prometheus metric pipelines in Data Prepper.

 The following example pipeline receives metrics from a Prometheus server and writes them to OpenSearch: